-Means became heavily involved in the 1975 murder case of Annie Mae Aquash, when the case was reopened in the late 1990s.
-A member of the Oglala Lakota tribe, Aquash had been killed on Pine Ridge during a three-year warlike period of social unrest and violence (1973-76), spurring from 1973's Wounded Knee occupation.
+Means became involved in the legal proceedings of the 1975 murder of Annie Mae Aquash as the case continued into the 1990s without producing any indictments.
+An AIM activist and educator born into the Mi'kmaq tribe of Nova Scotia, Aquash had been killed on Pine Ridge during a three-year period of social unrest and violence that stemmed from the 1973 Wounded Knee occupation.
 She had reportedly been suspected of being an FBI informant prior to her death.

 In 2007, Means spearheaded a proposal to create a new nation for Lakota Indians in North America, called the Republic of Lakotah.

 Following a battle with esophageal cancer, Means died at his ranch on the Pine Ridge Reservation on October 22, 2012.